akhettar/apigw-pub/README.md

 ![Work in progress](pushing-cart.png)

-This tool publishes REST API to AWS API Gateway from a given swagger document.
+This tool publishes REST API to AWS API Gateway from a `swagger document`.
 It is packed as a docker container so it can be run in a `continuious integration pipeline`.
 This tool fetches the swagger document from a given `url`, render it by adding all the required AWS extensions and publish it to AWS API gateway.

 When the tool is run, it carries out the following tasks: